-10 Toxic Ingredients You Didn't Know Were In Your Fast Food
+The 10 Most Toxic Ingredients Lurking In Fast Food

 Natural Beef Flavor

 The FDA outlines that any food labeled with the term "natural flavoring" means "the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring" should come from a variety of food products.
-So what exactly is in the beef flavor if beef is not indicated on the ingredient list?
-Read more about 23 Worst Food Additives in America.
+So, what exactly is in the beef flavor if beef is not indicated on the ingredient list?

 Sometimes simply referred to as bromate, this additive is tossed into recipes to enhance the texture and rising of flour, Cording says.
 "While it does get 'used up' in the baking process if the appropriate amount is used, when too much is included in a recipe, some can remain in the finished product," she states.

 "The FDA [Food and Drug Administration] encourages bakers in the U.S. to choose not to use bromated flours, and laws in the state of California require products made with potassium bromate to disclose the potential cancer link on the label," Cording continues.
-(Flours by King Arthur Baking Company do not contain potassium bromate.)
 "If you're only having that particular food item once in a very great while, the danger is likely minimal.
 But if it's a more frequent part of your diet, consider an alternative."
-Check out The Unhealthiest Fast Food Sandwiches in America—And 10 Healthier Options.

 A colorless compound that does not occur in nature, propylene glycol is defined as an anti-caking agent by the FDA.
-"It is used in food to preserve texture, especially to keep moist foods from drying out, and acts as a solvent for flavors and colors," Cording says.
+It's used in foods like soft drinks, marinades, dressings, seasonings, baked goods, frostings, and frozen dairy products (to name a few) in order to "preserve texture, especially to keep moist foods from drying out, and acts as a solvent for flavors and colors," Cording explains.

 "While documented toxicity is rare, there are potential health risks with high intake of foods that contain it—particularly in individuals with liver and kidney issues—because of how the body processes this compound," continues Cording.
 "Regardless of its GRAS status, it's worth pointing out that propylene glycol is also used in non-food products, cosmetics, anti-freeze, and ice packs, which isn't particularly appetizing."

-However, two studies indicate this common FDA-approved ingredient may lead to possible health complications.
-Research published in the journal Food Bioscience stated that TBHQ could alter the positive effects of probiotics (good bacteria that supports a health gut flora)—a finding they determined "could subsequently influence human health."
+However, two studies indicate this common, FDA-approved ingredient may lead to possible health complications.
+Research published in the journal Food Bioscience stated that TBHQ could alter the positive effects of probiotics (good bacteria that supports a healthy gut flora)—a finding they determined "could subsequently influence human health."

-An animal study published in the FASEB (Federation of American Societies for Experimental Biology) Journal discovered that this food additive may impair the body's immune response to the flu.
+An animal study published in the journal Federation of American Societies for Experimental Biology (FASEB) discovered that this food additive may impair the body's immune response to the flu.

 Cording's first warning is for anyone who's been diagnosed with a health condition (such as kidney disease) that requires limited phosphorus in the diet.
 "However, even healthy people who end up with high levels of phosphorus in the blood may be at risk for adverse effects to bone health and heart health," she states.
 "While most research available relates to kidney health, there are studies looking at the impact of high intake and poor bone health and cardiovascular issues."